sleepjie/Valanar/Valanar Superdocument.md

 He was perhaps the people's favourite when it came to the Primordials, his stature as the smallest of the Primordials as well as his willingness to sometimes parley with the people of the land helped him a great deal with his public appearance.
 He was even known to sometimes spend great times slumbering in fields not too far from civilization, and people would willingly bring him tithes of food or gold for protecting their lands.

 Borrsundrutherxes is also well known from a tale in Bælthatrax’s holy book, he is never named directly but is widely believed to be the main focus of the story ‘The Wyrm who Loved’.
 There are many similarities between the story told in the holy tome and the tales passed down of the relationship between Borrsundrutherxes and the second Princess of Draymond.
 Both tales go on to explain how the two spent many days together talking in the castle courtyard, and they even speak of the Primordial allowing the Princess to mount and ride him; commoners would spread tales of messages written in the clouds proclaiming their princess’ beauty, and for years their friendship flourished.
 Rumours arose amongst the common folk that when the Princess took no husband on her eighteenth birthday, she was instead to marry Borrsundrutherxes.
 Nothing came of this, of course, but the Princess never took a husband for as long as she lived.
 When the time came where the Princess grew old and weary, the Dragon visited every day - until the bells tolled for death, and a great shadow was cast over the city.
 Borrsundrutherxes never spoke to a Human again after that day, though he did resume his duties as the power of light.
 ##### Iourmudralferion, the First Lamprey
 The second of the Primordials, she was entrusted with the power of the seas - her task, to conquer the sapphire wastes and take them as her own, watching over the planar split at the bottom of the world.

 Her scales were that of cobalt and amethyst, her body long and slender.
 She sported no appendages, taking a form closer to a water serpent.
-When measured from her base she was roughly twelve (12) feet tall (or wide, depending on how you look at it), and from head to tail she was thought to be just over four hundred (400) feet long.
+When measured from her base she was roughly twelve feet tall (or wide, depending on how you look at it), and from head to tail she was thought to be just over four hundred feet long.

 To the common people of Valanar, she was known as the forebearer mother of Dragons - not only to the many offspring she produced, but to any who graced her seas; notoriously inhospitable to any who went against her will.
 To many she was a being to be feared, often the topic of many a bedtime story to teach children to not tarry in the seas - but to those in the know (sailors, and the like) she acted an ardent protector of the people, taking up the thankless task of taming the nefarious waters of Valanar.

 Any offerings left to her were customarily thrown into the sea, for even if these valuables are lost to all, she would surely find it.

-Her presence in the early world was celebrated, up until her betrayal by the hand of her youngest son - Gargryth, the fury.
-For all of conceived time, she and her children swore to protect the people of Valanar, but this did not last, as the petulant Gargryth’s ear was turned by the Dragon Queen, Tiamat.
+Her presence in the early world was celebrated, up until her betrayal by the hand of her youngest son, Gargryth the Fury.
 When Gargryth told his mother of his ambitions to carve out a piece of land for his family, their fallout was legendary, and still felt for ages to come.
 Gargryth flew into a rage, forcefully taking the land now known as Wodin, in the process.

-Iourmudralferion never sired another child, drifting to the lowest depths of the seas, where she hid her shame until the sacrifice of the immortals.
+Iourmudralferion never sired another child, drifting to the lowest depths of the seas, where she hid her shame until the day of the Sacrifice.
 ##### Rasmundarthaxus, Ardent Rex
 The third of the Primordials, Rasmundarthaxus was given the responsibility of ensuring the frozen wastes of Valanar remained as such - cold.

 His scales were that of ivory, and any who beheld him claimed he emanated morning-dew like frost; voluminous to cover large swathes of land wherever he resided, and with the strength to freeze water.

-When stood on four legs his resting height reached 50 (fifty) feet, and from head to tail he was roughly 140 (one hundred and fourty) feet long.
+When stood on four legs his resting height reached fifty feet and from head to tail he was roughly one hundred and fourty feet long.

 Rasmundarthaxus originally claimed the desolate plains of the forbidden lands, before migrating south to main-land Valanar to resume his duties.
 In the Age of Mist, a large planar rift tore open to the south of Einartoft, from which demons of the abyss spewed forth.
 The Ardent Rex harnessed his powers to freeze over a significant portion of the ocean where the rift began, turning its surface to ice so cold and solid that no abyssal could ever break through without being frozen to death.
 As time passed, the ice eventually thawed and cracked away, leaving behind only glaciers and icebergs, though the memory and legend of his great power remain.
 The colloquially named ‘frozen ocean’ still hums with magic to this day, standing as a stalwart gate between Valanar and the Abyss.

 Rasmundarthaxus’ name inspired thoroughness, being known as the most diligent of the Primordials.
 He was indifferent to the people of his domains, and known to more commonly prefer the isolated peaks of mountaintops, over areas where he would more likely be disturbed.
 He chose the highest peak of Valanar, now known as ‘Primordial Valley’, as his main domicile for this very reason.
 Unlike the other Primordials, he cared not for offerings or gold, and hoarded no treasures; he instead opted to live in forbearance, patiently waiting for his domain to be disrupted so that he may rise to meet the challenge.
 ##### Nhifogihr’Tharakandrom, the Arbiter of the Gods
-The fourth of the primordials, Nhifoghir held one of the most holy duties - to ensure that no single entity in Valanar threatened the delicate balance of power, not even the Gods.
-His scales were that of iridescent obsidian, thick and chitinous; he was known as the largest of the primordials, and possibly the most revered, his prodigious size alone enough to hush any words of rebellion against the status quo.
-When stood on four legs, his resting height reached roughly 80 (eighty) feet, and from head to tail he was roughly 180 (one hundred and eighty) feet long.
+The fourth of the primordials, Nhifoghir held perhaps the most important duty of all: to ensure that no single entity in Valanar threatened the delicate balance of power, not even the Gods.
+He was known as the largest of the primordials, and possibly the most revered; his prodigious size alone enough to hush any thought of rebellion against the status quo.
+When stood on four legs his resting height reached roughly eighty feet, and from head to tail he was roughly 180 one hundred and eighty feet long.
+His scales were that of iridescent obsidian, thick and chitinous and nigh indestructible.

-Huge

-Ate demons, loved fighting
-Cave crawler, dug through dirt
-Worked for long periods then rested equally as long Believed to be created to rival the gods
-Accepted gifts for his horde but preferred delicious food Topic of book ‘conversations w/ a dragon’
+He was the largest of the Primordials, an obsidian titan whose chitinous plates clattered like stone against stone, and whose burrowing tunnels reshaped entire mountain ranges.
+He was said to _eat demons whole_, grinding their essence into harmless ash.

+Though periods of long hibernation are certainly not uncommon for any Dragon, Nhifogihr worked in long cycles; centuries of tireless activity followed by centuries of rest.
+To awake Nhifogihr during his long slumbers was to evoke a wrath not unlike

+His hoard contained little gold, instead he coveted rare delicacies such as parfum and  and offered cryptic counsel to the few mortals ever granted audience.
+A widely circulated text, _Conversations with a Dragon_, is attributed to one such encounter.
 ##### Yom Osiris Neba’al, the Western Sun
-A wingless wyrm who was capable of flight but nonetheless resided in the sands of the Dry Sea, creating the entire desert landscape with his movements
-Heated sands with friction, slept at night
-Kept sands warm with his constant movement, let them cool as he slept Creator of ‘atmaglas’ magic glass resource; shed very strong translucent carapace scales which act as rare conductors of magical energy
-Accepted live sacrifices by creating sand/worm holes
+A wingless wyrm capable of flight through sheer arcane propulsion, Yom Osiris Neba’al dwelled in the great desert that would later be named the Dry Sea.
+His passage through the dunes is said to have given the landmass its distinct red hue as the heat generated through the friction of his scales would rise to the surface and melt the sands, a theory which has little evidence but is nonetheless hard to dispute.

+His translucent carapace-scales shed naturally over centuries, forming atmaglas, an exceptionally rare magical conductor prized by arcanists throughout the early ages.

+During the Age of Mists he accepted only living sacrifices, delivered into sinkholes he created: feeding pits that doubled as planar vents, drawing off harmful energies accumulating beneath the desert.

+He served as the Primordial responsible for **the western reaches of Valanar**, keeping dormant rifts sealed by his constant movement and heat.

 ##### Zephyra’Kermes, the Many Tailed
-With her nine serpentine tails, Zerphyra’Kermes was known for her size as the second largest Primordial.

-Her primary responsibility was using her magnificently sized tails to fan the volcanoes of Khard, hence the name of its largest peak; Mt.
-Zephyra.
+Second in size only to Nhifogihr, Zephyra’Kermes possessed nine immense serpentine tails, each strong enough to uproot a tree or stir a volcano’s heart.
+Her charge, granted by Bælthatrax, was to regulate the great volcanic spine that would one day define the Dwarrow homeland.
+She regulated the immense power and heat of the volcanoes by fanning magma vents and cycling eruptions to release pressure through controlled plumes that fertilised the land rather than annihilating it, allowing entire forests to flourish as her tails also directed ashfall away from the most crucially fertile ground.
+Early Dwarrow legends speak of “Zephyra’s breath” as a warm seasonal wind that lengthened their harvests.

+The great volcano Mount Zephyra was of course named after her shortly after the Primordial Sacrifice.
+Her temperament was famously unpredictable: capable of devastating wrath at mortal intrusion yet also known to blow entire ash storms clear with the mere gust of her wings which would have otherwise destroyed crops or killed livestock.

 ---
 ## The Archfiends